JCMexplains/writing-for-success-2023/textbook.md

 It's important to think about who your readers are: their demographics, education, knowledge, and expectations.

-**Demographics.** Demographics include someone's age, their ethnicity, their religious beliefs, and their gender.
+**Demographics**.
+Demographics include someone's age, their ethnicity, their religious beliefs, and their gender.